 Johns Hopkins University is considered one of the top-10 national schools in the United States.
 As the country's first research university, Johns Hopkins is interested in fostering lifelong learning and research.
-Although their medical school is perhaps their most famous department, Johns Hopkins has many prestigious programs—and their reputation means that admittance is extremely competitive, with just an 11% acceptance rate.
+Although their medical school is perhaps their most famous department, Johns Hopkins has many prestigious programs—and their reputation means that admittance is extremely competitive, with just a 12% acceptance rate.

 If you want to join the band of Blue Jays, you'll need to be a stellar student—and you'll need to write a killer Johns Hopkins essay.
 This guide will walk you through the Johns Hopkins supplement, including best practices for answering the prompt, how to plan your essay, and analyzing essays that got other applicants in.

 What Should You Know About the Johns Hopkins Supplement?

 In addition to whatever essay you choose for your application, Johns Hopkins asks for an additional required essay of up to 400 words.
 There is just a single prompt, so no struggling to pick which one will best suit your needs here!

 Johns Hopkins wants to hear about the times when your group work went great.